ag88/GirinoSTM32F103duino/README.md

-## Girinoscope ported to STM32duino (libmaple core) stm32f103 maple mini
+## Girinoscope ported to STM32duino (libmaple core) stm32f103 maple mini or blue pill

-This is a port of Girinoscope arduino implementation to STM32duino (libmaple core) for stm32f103 maple mini
+This is a port of Girinoscope arduino implementation to STM32duino (libmaple core) for stm32f103 maple mini or blue pill

 ### References / credits
 - [Girino instructable](https://www.instructables.com/id/Girino-Fast-Arduino-Oscilloscope/)